-Do you want to achieve your ideal body weight, be healthier than you have ever been before, live as a joyful, fulfilled vegan, or all three?
-Sign up for Elated Vegan Coaching with Karen Johnson for introspective, interactive and practical guidance on how to implement veganism into your life.
+Do you want to achieve your ideal body weight; be healthier than you have ever been before; live as a joyful, fulfilled vegan; or all three?
+Sign up for Elated Vegan Life Coaching with Karen Johnson for introspective, interactive and practical guidance on how to implement veganism into your life.
 Embark on a journey of nutrient-dense eating, exercise that is fun, stress-free living and vegan education that will help you be a healthy and joyful vegan!

 Step 3 — Commit to Your New Life!

-After you have made an educated choice and chosen the transition strategy that will fit your lifestyle you are ready to make a commitment.
-Don’t just try, that won’t get you anywhere.
-Make a firm promise to yourself that you will commit to your new lifestyle choices one hundred percent.
+After you have made an educated choice and chosen the transition strategy that will fit your lifestyle, you are ready to make a commitment.
+Don’t just try; that won’t get you anywhere.
+Make a firm promise to yourself that you will commit to your new lifestyle choices 100%!

 Sign This Petition